**Reminder: Minimum wage is currently $11 an hour**

 Posting an Internship is Free!

 Posting internship listings at the University of California, Riverside is free.
-Internship listings are available 24 hours a day to the student population online via our password-protected Handshake site.
+Internship listings are available 24 hours a day to the student population online via our password-protected UCR Handshake site.
 Opportunities posted are exclusively for UCR students and UC alumni.

-the Internship Program
+Purpose of the Internship Program

 The partnerships developed between the employer, the university and the student have proven beneficial to all concerned.
 The program is a valuable source for completing special or temporary projects and potentially filling permanent positions.
 Our students are dedicated, bright and highly motivated.
 Many employers tell us that students bring new ideas and fresh insights to the workplace.